 MP for North Norfolk

-Steff Aquarone is the Liberal Democrat MP for North Norfolk, first elected in July 2024.
-He serves on the Transport Committee and the Bus Services (No. 2) Bill committee, and previously sat on the Data (Use and Access) Bill [HL] committee in early 2025.
+Steff Aquarone is the Liberal Democrat MP for North Norfolk, elected in July 2024.
+He serves on the Transport Committee and on the Bus Services (No. 2) Bill committee, and previously sat on the Data (Use and Access) Bill committee, reflecting a focus on transport and information policy.
+He is noted for high party loyalty in votes.

-He has 11 declared financial interests, including four shareholdings, three entries of donations or other support for MP activities, two miscellaneous interests, and one employment-related item plus one ongoing paid employment.
+He has 11 declared financial interests, including shareholdings, donations and other support for MP activities, miscellaneous interests, and ongoing paid employment.

 Generated 21 February 2026